oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 As we've seen a service in Kubernetes is delivered by programs running in containers.
 The way a container operates is that it runs a single program, once that program exists then the container exits, and the pod is no longer providing the service.

-- Make sure that the service is running.
+- Make sure that the service is running (replace the IP address with the one for your service)
-  - In a terminal type : `curl -i -X GET -u jack:password http://localhost:80/store/stocklevel`
+  - In a terminal type : `curl -i -k -X GET -u jack:password https://987.123.456.789/store/stocklevel`

 ```
 HTTP/1.1 200 OK